24 May 2023

 How to document software architecture?

 When we think about API documentation, the most obvious answer is OpenAPI / Swagger.
-Sadly, it is not as easy when we talk about architecture.
+Sadly, it is not as easy when we talk about architecture documentation.

-In reality, there are many standards for a software architecture document.
-One software architect will use UML for that, another will take a completely different approach.
+In reality, there are many standards for architectural documentation.
+One software architect will use UML (the Unified Modeling Language) for that, other software architects will take a completely different approach.
 However, there is always one thing in common (of course).
-Architecture documentation takes more than a single diagram type to be complete in any use case.
+How you document architecture takes more than a single system context diagram type to be complete in any use case.

 Because of that, it is good to have more possible tools we can choose from.
 That’s why at The Software House we decided to go with a combination of: